 Day 1.Arrived Goa spent the whole day with salty eyelashes in the Arabian Sea

-Having reached the Dobolim airport, my next biggest worry was to get to Baga beach.
+Having reached the Dabolim airport, my next biggest worry was to get to Baga beach.
 Hence, we settled to booked the cab from the airport (1200 bucks A.C car).
 It took around one hour to reach Baga Beach where we booked the resort online (Little India Beach) which is not so far away from Baga beach.

 Tip2: Little India Beach Resort is just as the name suggests, a beachside property with a vast garden.
 We’ve booked the tropical wooden cottage which was an incredibly beautiful humble abode for our next 4 days stay in Goa.
 The rooms were thoughtfully designed with wall paintings, Indian arts, and crafts.
 The fully air-conditioned beautiful cottage was covered around the tropical garden with private pathways that lead to beach…